subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 The dive professional should write the report as soon as realistically possible following the accident, while the event is still fresh in his memory.
 Because most insurance companies require notification of an accident within a certain amount of time, failure to promptly report the accident may create a coverage problem.
 The sooner the better is the best advice when it comes to completing and providing an accident report.

 The dive professional should use the appropriate accident form and provide only the information requested.
 Dive professionals should not provide any information to anyone other than ITI and their insurance agent.
 More importantly, dive professionals should not provide any information to a third party.
 If a statement must be made to the local authorities, only the facts should be provided.
-The dive professional should be cooperative with them and avoid voicing any judments, statements or opinions regarding the accident.
+The dive professional should be cooperative with them and avoid voicing any judgments, statements or opinions regarding the accident.
 Talking with the media should be avoided at all costs.

 Remember, anyone can be named in a lawsuit at anytime, especially those in charge of a group.
 In the event of an accident, it’s important that the dive professional document as many of the facts as possible to protect him and other responders.